 Virtual reality experiments

-And this is why we are particularly excited about virtual reality experiments.
 They have the potential to safely-but-meaningfully approximate suicidal situations and behaviors in the laboratory.
 Virtual reality can realistically simulate a wide range of potential suicidal situations and provide environmental affordances for a wide range of suicidal behaviors.
 These behaviors can be used as outcome measures in experiments that seek to test ideas about the causes of suicidal behavior.
 Virtual suicide is obviously not isomorphic with actual suicide (thankfully), but we believe that it is close enough to provide meaningful (though tentative) information about suicide causes.
 As technology continues to progress and realism is intensified, virtual suicidal behavior will become an even closer approximation of actual suicidal behavior, further improving the meaningfulness of these kinds of experiments.
-For the past two years we have been developing and testing a viable approach to virtual reality experiments on suicide.
-Below, we briefly describe this work:
+For the past three years we have been developing and testing a viable approach to virtual reality experiments on suicide.
+Below, we briefly describe this work.

 Initial feasibility and validity studies.
 Please see our recent paper in Behaviour Research and Therapy for information on our initial three studies on the development and validation of the VR suicide approach.
 The paper can be found here.
 As a quick summary our initial work: (1) VR suicide exposure is safe; (2) VR suicide scenarios are rated as highly realistic and suicide-relevant; (3) there is approximately a 5% VR suicide rate under neutral conditions; (4) several predictors of suicide significantly predict VR suicide (e.g., prior suicidal behavior and plans, agitation, risk taking, thwarted belongingness, fearlessness about death, and male sex); (5) the reasons that people give for not engaging in suicidal behavior resemble the reasons that people give for not engaging in VR suicide; and (6) the VR suicide rate increases to 25% under conditions of reward/avoidance, indicating that this method is sensitive to experimental manipulations.